 Learn about the alleged benefits of the popular supplement Krill Oil Plus for heart health and inflammation.
 A purely natural oil with medicinal values.

 Q: Is Krill oil good for joint health?

 A: Yes, krill oil has been shown to improve joint health, comfort, and flexibility.

 A: Omega-3s are a class of essential fatty acids (EFAs) which means that the body does not make them, so they must be consumed in the diet, either through food or supplementation.

 The three main essential fatty acids are alpha-linolenic acid (ALA), eicosapentaenoic acid (EPA), and docosahexaenoic acid (DHA).

 - ALA is the parent fatty acids, which is inactive in the body and must be converted to the active forms of EPA and DHA.
-ALA can be found in plant-based foods such as flax and chia and because the conversion rate from ALA to EPA & DHA is very low, the volume must be relatively higher.
+ALA can be found in plant-based foods such as flax and chia seeds and because the conversion rate from ALA to EPA & DHA is very low, the volume must be relatively higher.